 2 - Huperzine-a: This is one of those mysterious ingredients where nobody is really sure what it is, and details are hidden behind a proprietary formula.
 And without peer-reviewed studies and trials, we would dismiss this ingredient as unproven.

 3 - C. Canephora Robusta: We mentioned above that this is one of the top scientifically proven ingredients claimed by Xenadrine, but all of our research showed that the few existing studies shouldn’t be taken at face value.

-4 - Caffeine Anhydrous: This is a good ingredient to have in a diet pill because of the thermogenic effect of caffeine.
-The dose is quite high at 220 mg, which is more than a large cup of coffee and probably too much caffeine to make some people jittery.
+4 - Caffeine Anhydrous: The dose is quite high at 220 mg, which is more than a large cup of coffee and probably too much caffeine to make some people jittery.

-6 - Grains Of Paradise: And this is the final ingredient we researched, and also the one we came up empty for any kind of scientific support for using it.
+6 - Grains Of Paradise: We came up empty for any kind of scientific support for using it.
 That doesn’t mean that they don’t work, but the products we have recommended to clients all include proven ingredients.

 We analyzed a lot of online reviews to see if there was any reason to believe that Xenadrine Ultimate or any of the other products would be possibly unsafe.